 There are a few interesting sights that can be easily accessed from Ashgabat, but you can expect to part with more money than you should have to if you want to see them.
 First, there is Old Nisa, or Konenusay.
 You can hop on the #50 bus from the Teke Bazaar Bus Terminus to get there.
 The bus takes about 30 minutes and only costs 0.5 Turkmen Manat.
 The entrance to Old Nisa is about a 20 minute walk from where the bus route terminates.
 There is a small shop there if you’re short on supplies.

 To enter the Old Nisa Ruins area, you need to pay 21 Manat.
 Considering that half of the ruins are not accessible and the other half seem to be barely maintained, it really doesn’t seem worth it.
 It could be worth it if you’re really super passionate about ruins though.

 To be honest, the town surrounding the ruins, Nusay was much more interesting to walk around.

 Another site in South Turkmenistan that seems like it would be fun to visit is the Kow Ata underground lake in Ahal.
 It is less than an hour from the Ashgabat city centre, or a 30 Manat taxi ride.
 What might blow your mind about this one is the 50 Manat entrance fee.
 The less than warm reviews of the place might also make you want to think twice.
 But I guess if you have money and time to burn, you might want to check it out; just keep your expectations low.

 Turkmenbashy Monument and Mosque

-The Turkmenbashy Mosque, Mausoleum and Monument may prove to be the best value for money in South Turkmenistan, if you want to see a local site.
+The Turkmenbashy Mosque, Mausoleum and Monument may prove to be the three best value for money sights in South Turkmenistan.
 You can hop on a bus from the Teke Bazaar Bus Terminal to Kipchak/Qipchak and all three sites are within 500 metres of each other.